chinapedia/wikipedia.abstract.en/Page/Chromatin.md

 30-nanometer chromatin fibre

-30nm_Chromatin_Structures.png With addition of H1, the beads-on-a-string structure in turn coils into a 30 nm diameter helical structure known as the 30 nm fibre or filament.
+With addition of H1, the beads-on-a-string structure in turn coils into a 30 nm diameter helical structure known as the 30 nm fibre or filament.
 The precise structure of the chromatin fibre in the cell is not known in detail, and there is still some debate over this.[6]

 This level of chromatin structure is thought to be the form of heterochromatin, which contains mostly transcriptionally silent genes.
 EM studies have demonstrated that the 30 nm fibre is highly dynamic such that it unfolds into a 10 nm fiber ("beads-on-a-string") structure when transversed by an RNA polymerase engaged in transcription.

-Four proposed structures of the 30 nm chromatin filament for DNA repeat length per nucleosomes ranging from 177 to 207 bp.
-Linker DNA in yellow and nucleosomal DNA in pink.
 The existing models commonly accept that the nucleosomes lie perpendicular to the axis of the fibre, with linker histones arranged internally.
 A stable 30 nm fibre relies on the regular positioning of nucleosomes along DNA.
 Linker DNA is relatively resistant to bending and rotation.
 This makes the length of linker DNA critical to the stability of the fibre, requiring nucleosomes to be separated by lengths that permit rotation and folding into the required orientation without excessive stress to the DNA.
 In this view, different lengths of the linker DNA should produce different folding topologies of the chromatin fiber.
 Recent theoretical work, based on electron-microscopy images[7] of reconstituted fibers supports this view.[8]

 Spatial organization of chromatin in the cell nucleus